 Sign in to view your journeys, link your Nectar card and more

-Hourly TransPennine Express services run to Scarborough and when you arrive, you’ll find that buses operate outside and close to the station, with unlimited travel available when you buy a Plusbus ticket with your train ticket for £2.70 (£1.80 with a Railcard).
+Hourly TransPennine Express services run direct to Scarborough from York, Leeds, Manchester Piccadilly and Liverpool Lime Street.
+Buses leave from outside and near the station, you can get unlimited bus travel when you buy a Plusbus ticket with your train ticket for £2.70 (£1.80 with a Railcard).
 There’s also a taxi rank at the station entrance.

 Peasholm Park is a beautiful British park with a distinctly oriental theme.
 Featuring waterfalls, pagodas and an abundance of friendly wildlife, wandering here is just one of the great things to do in Scarborough.
 As well as the park, don’t miss the Stephen Joseph Theatre.
 This iconic northern venue is best known for hosting the world premieres of Alan Ayckbourn’s plays, and guarantees an intimate night out.
 Scarborough Spa is a grand Victorian building that’s almost half a mile in length and is tightly linked to the growth of the town as a seaside resort.
 Today it’s used for brilliant live events, exhibitions and open air concerts at its Sun Court.
 Plus there’s even a Cliff Lift that links the venue to South Cliff 200ft above – don’t look down!.

 You know you’re on your holidays when you have an ice cream on the seafront.
 For a choice of 28 delicious flavours, visit super cool Chill at Planet Ice Cream.
 Meanwhile, if you want to experience a traditional set of tea and cakes in a gorgeous setting, head to the Francis Tea Rooms – you’re sure to be delighted by the generous servings.
 Finally, Lanterna Ristorante is a Yorkshire institution.
 For almost 40 years, this Italian eatery has drawn praise for its exceptional cuisine from locals and food critics alike.

 Your Scarborough shopping trip should start, gently, at Bar Street.
 It's a pretty cobbled lane full of independent shops and cafés.
 Buy a few keepsakes, then stop and put your feet up with a cup of Yorkshire tea.
-Or why not spend the afternoon browsing at the Antiques and Collectors Centre?
-Here you’ll find a treasure trove of rare and unusual gifts, from military badges to antique silverware.
 At Brunswick Shopping Centre, the UK high street comes to the seaside – all the major brands are present and correct.